Hagrama Mohilary

-Hagrama Mohilary (born 1 March 1969) is an Indian politician who has served as the first Chief Executive Member of the Bodoland Territorial Council from 2005 to 2020, representing the Deborgaon constituency.
+Hagrama Mohilary (born 1 March 1969) is an Indian politician who served as the first Chief Executive Member (CEM) of the Bodoland Territorial Council (BTC) from 2003 to 2020.
+He has been serving as CEM again since 2025, representing the Deborgaon constituency.
 He is the chairperson of the Bodoland People's Front and had been the head of Bodoland Territorial Council since its inception in 2003.
-He won the third General Assembly Elections 2015 and formed his Government for the third time.
-Mohilary was the chief of the Bodo Liberation Tigers (BLT) before joining the mainstream politics in 2003.
+He won the third General Assembly Elections in 2015 and formed his Government for the third time.
+Mohilary was the chief of the Bodo Liberation Tigers (BLT) before joining mainstream politics in 2003.

 Early life

 Mohilary was born on 1 March 1969 into a Boro family in the Kokrajhar district of Assam, India.
 He spent his childhood in the Bodoland region, which was marked by longstanding socio-political unrest and demands for ethnic autonomy.
 Growing up amid these tensions deeply influenced his political consciousness and attachment to Bodo identity.

 Career

 History

 Mohilary was the chief of the Bodo Liberation Tigers (BLT) before joining the mainstream politics in 2003.
 Mohilary formed Bodoland People's Front in year 2005 and was elected its first president.
 He formed an alliance with NDA, Atal Bihari Vajpayee become instrumental in onboarding Bodoland People's Front in 2003.